fnando1995/globant_weather_api_test/README.md

 ## Play app

-Use the `shells/run_app.sh` script for setting the environment variables, start redis server and play the application. redis-server configuration files is at `data/`, the cached data will be stored at `data/cache.rdb`.
+Use the `shells/run_app.sh` script for setting the environment variables, start redis server and play the application. redis-server configuration file is `data/redis.conf`. the cached data will be stored at `data/cache.rdb`.
+Cached data will be deleted after CACHE_TIME_SECONDS (environment variable) seconds.
+All environment variables are exported using shell scripts, you can take a look by opening the .sh file at `shells/*.sh`

 ```
 bash shells/run_app.sh